DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-connections.md

 1. Assigned to the applicable [Bank accounts](Bank-accounts.md).
 2. Mandatory parameter in the periodic task [Import bank statements via financial utilities connection](Bank-statement-import.md)

 To open the **Financial utilities connections** page, go to **Cash and bank management > Setup > Advanced bank reconciliation setup > Financial utilities connections**.
-Then set the fields as desribed in the following subsections.
+Then set the fields as described in the following subsections.

 Field         | Description                         | Example or Options